cenfun/monocart-reporter/README.md

 ## Output
 - path-to/your-filename.html
 Single HTML file (data compressed), easy to transfer/deploy or open directly anywhere
-Note that test attachments (screenshots images/videos) are not included but linked with relative path in report.
+> Note: test attachments (screenshots images/videos) are not included but linked with relative path in report.
 All attachments will be found in [playwrightConfig.outputDir](https://playwright.dev/docs/api/class-testconfig#test-config-output-dir)
 ```js
 // playwright.config.js
 // attachments outputDir and report outputFile used same folder